DJChampney/Multinational-Retail-Data-Centralisation/README.md

 An execution file ```build_sql_database.py```has been included, which performs the following actions:
 - Ask the user for relevant credentials
 - Define an instance of DataExtractor
-- Extract the required dataframes into the DataExtractor instance
+- Extract the required DataFrames into the DataExtractor instance
-- Clean the dataframes stored in the DataExtractor instance
+- Clean the DataFrames stored in the DataExtractor instance
-- Upload all of the cleaned dataframes into postgresql
+- Upload all of the cleaned DataFrames into postgresql
 - Run an SQL query to format the database

 This can be executed from the command line by navigating to the project folder and running: